Advanced heart care at EIRMC in Idaho Falls, Idaho

 Heart care services

-Eastern Idaho Regional has a complete spectrum of cardiac, cardiovascular and thoracic services for adult patients with heart conditions.
+Eastern Idaho Regional Medical Center has a complete spectrum of cardiac, cardiovascular and thoracic services for adult patients with heart conditions.
 We perform minimally invasive procedures and traditional open heart surgery.
 We are also the only hospital in the region offering minimally invasive valve repair and replacement.

 Our heart services include: